 How to get there and turn around?

-To get Ho Chi Minh city center
+To get to Ho Chi Minh City center

-Tan Son Nhat Airport is located in about 5 km from the center.
+Tan Son Nhat Airport is located about 5 km from the center.
 Currently, the traditional taxi fare from Tan Son Nhat Airport to the center is about 250,000 VND.
 Visitors can book a technology car at half the price (not during rush hour).

-The main bus stations in Ho Chi Minh City include the new Eastern Bus Station (serving routes to the Eastern, Northern, Central Highlands and some Central regions), Western Bus Station (serving routes to the Southwestern region) and An Suong Bus Station (serving routes to the Northwestern, Northeastern and some Central regions).
+The main bus stations in Ho Chi Minh City include the new Eastern Bus Station (serving routes to the Eastern, Northern, Central Highlands, and some Central regions), Western Bus Station (serving routes to the Southwestern region), and An Suong Bus Station (serving routes to the Northwestern, Northeastern, and some Central regions).
 Passengers can book tickets directly at the counter, or through the websites of bus companies or reliable agents such as vexere.com; traveloka.com…

 Getting around in Ho Chi Minh City

-In addition, traveling by technology vehicle (car or motorbike) in Ho Chi Minh City is also a convenient option.
+In addition, traveling by a technology vehicle (car or motorbike) in Ho Chi Minh City is also a convenient option.
 However, if you move continuously, it will be expensive.

 To Vung Tau ward areas